List of EastEnders characters introduced in 2010: Ricky Branning

-In January 2023, he is revealed to be the father of twelve-year-old Lily Slater's (Lillia Turner) unborn baby following a one-night stand.
+In January 2023, Ricky is revealed to be the father of twelve-year-old Lily Slater's (Lillia Turner) unborn baby following a one-night stand.
 Lily later tells him, resulting in Ricky blurting it out to Sam.
 Sam then tells Jack and Denise, angering Ricky.
 Jack and Sam accompany Ricky to the police station to answer questions about his relationship with Lily.
-After agreeing to start a new life in Germany with her ex-husband Ricky Butcher (Sid Owen), Sam then changes her mind and decides to remain in Walford to support her son.
+After agreeing to start a new life in Germany with her former husband Ricky Butcher (Sid Owen), Sam then changes her mind and decides to remain in Walford to support her son.
 Ricky later tells Lily that he will support her and the baby.
 Sam, Jack and Denise pay a visit to the Slaters and berate Lily's mother Stacey Slater (Lacey Turner) and her stepfather Martin Fowler (James Bye) for their refusal to have Lily's pregnancy terminated.
 Stacey tells them that it is Lily's choice.
 Sam explains that they have rights over the decision too.
 Jack intervenes by trying to manipulate Lily into changing her mind by scaring her about the prospects of parenthood.
 Lily then tells Stacey, resulting in Stacey furiously banning the Brannings and Mitchells from having anything to do with Lily's baby.

+Due to this Ricky decides to move in with Sam, who convinces Jack to allow her and Ricky to move into 5D Albert Square.
+At the gender reveal, Lily and Ricky are delighted to announce they are having a daughter.
+When Ricky learns his mother Sam has chosen to take a job managing a hotel in Spain, Ricky is hurt and pushes his mother away by telling her he would not care if she leaves, refusing to go to her leaving party organised for Sam by Honey before Sam leaves Ricky decides to reconcile with his mother thanks to Amy talking about how she doesn't have her mother anymore.
+Ricky and Sam part on good terms Ricky telling his mum he loves her and Sam saying she isn't abandoning him this time and she will call him every day and is coming back and that when Ricky daughter is born she will be his world like Ricky is Sam's.
+Due to Sam leaving for Spain Ricky has moved back in with his dad full time.